-Stormwater Management is the process of controlling the runoff from precipitation (i.e, rain or snow) that primarily flows off of impervious surfaces like parking lots, driveways, sidewalks, and roof tops.
+Stormwater Management is the process of controlling the runoff from precipitation (i.e, rain or snow) that flows off of impervious surfaces like parking lots, driveways, sidewalks, and rooftops.
 Unchecked stormwater flows from these hard surfaces to streets and gutters, which carry the untreated runoff to nearby receiving waters.

-Because stormwater runoff does not go to a treatment plant before discharging into the area's receiving waters, it transports pollutants that collect on the above-mentioned hard surfaces, like motor oil, litter, trash, debris, and sediment; it also picks up other materials that come from vegetated areas like pet waste, lawn fertilizers, pesticides, grass clippings, and leaves; all of these items can negatively impact the water quality of the area's receiving waters, including the Roanoke River.
+Stormwater runoff does not go to a treatment plant before discharging into the area's receiving waters, and it can carry pollutants like motor oil, pet waste, fertilizers, pesticides, grass clippings, leaves, litter, trash, debris, and sediment into nearby waterways.
+All of these items negatively impact the water quality of our rivers, streams, and ponds.

 Techniques to manage stormwater runoff include the use of vegetation and mulch to protect bare soil areas from erosion along with the use of Best Management Practices (BMPs) that are designed to slow velocity, reduce volume, and limit the rate of runoff in an effort to reduce the quantity and improve the quality of stormwater runoff before it reaches the receiving waters.

 5204 Bernard Drive, Second Floor

 - Submit comments on the County's MS4 Program Plan

 If you see someone placing waste of any kind into the storm drainage system, which is comprised of storm drainage inlets, roadside ditches, curb and gutter, and underground drainage pipes, please report the activity to the County by clicking on the link below: Report Illicit Stormwater Discharges

 If possible, please take pictures of the illicit discharge activity when it is occurring and email the pictures to the County's Stormwater Program Manager.